-Make onions the STAR of the show with this classic Southern onion casserole!
+Make onions the STAR of the show with this classic Southern sweet onion casserole!
 This version uses sweet onions, has 9 ingredients, and can be made in advance for a yummy weeknight side dish with grilled chicken or as part of a Thanksgiving or Easter dinner.
 Bonus points for this being a Ritz Cracker topped casserole! (aka the best kind)

 Onion casserole.
 Heard of it?
 Had it?
 It's new-ish to me; my MIL brought us a version she made earlier this summer with just "I'm bringing onion casserole" and I just immediately knew I had found my new favorite veggie side dish.